New Bounds for Energy Complexity of Boolean Functions: Lower Bounds on Energy Complexity

 Let $C$ be a Boolean circuit computing $f:\zon \to \zo$.
 For an input $a \in \zon$, we call a path of gates such that every gate in the path output $1$ on $a$ as a \emph{continuous positive path} in $C$.

 Fix an $a \in \zon$.
 We argue that for every positive sensitive index $i$ on $a$, either there is a continuous positive path from $x_i$ to the root or it must be broken by a negation gate of the circuit.
 Using this we show, in the next section, that energy complexity of a function is lower bounded by its positive sensitivity. \begin{lemma} Let $f:\zon \to \zo$ and $a \in \zon$ be an input such that $\psens(f,a) \ne 0$ and $i \in \psenss(f,a)$.
 Let $C$ be any circuit computing $f$.
-Then, either (1) there is a continuous positive path from $x_i$ to root or (2) there is a continuous positive path from $x_i$ to a gate which feeds into a negation gate of $C$. \end{lemma} \begin{proof} It suffices to prove the following stronger statement : for a Boolean function $f$ and an $a \in \zon$ with $\psens(f,a) \ne 0$ and $i \in \psenss(f,a)$, let $C$ be any circuit such that $C(a) = f(a)$ and $C(a\oplus e_i) = f(a \oplus e_i)$.
-Then, either (1) there is a continuous positive path from $x_i$ to root or (2) there is a continuous positive path from $x_i$ to a gate which feeds into a negation gate of $C$.
+Then, either (1) there is a continuous positive path from $x_i$ to root or (2) $x_i$ directly feeds into a negation gate or (3) there is a continuous positive path from $x_i$ to a gate which feeds into a negation gate of $C$. \end{lemma} \begin{proof} It suffices to prove the following stronger statement: for a Boolean function $f$ and an $a \in \zon$ with $\psens(f,a) \ne 0$ and $i \in \psenss(f,a)$, let $C$ be any circuit such that $C(a) = f(a)$ and $C(a\oplus e_i) = f(a \oplus e_i)$.
+Then, either (1) there is a continuous positive path from $x_i$ to root or (2) $x_i$ directly feeds into a negation gate or (3) there is a continuous positive path from $x_i$ to a gate which feeds into a negation gate of $C$.

 Proof is by induction on $\negs(C)$.
 Let $C$ be any circuit such that $f(a) = C(a)$ and $f(a \oplus e_i) = C(a \oplus e_i)$.